 Over 130 years of teaching, research and innovation

 The department has a long and proud history as one of the leading institutions for electrical and electronic engineering.
-Discover some of the key events, notable people and pioneering research - from the Victorian era to the space age.
+Discover some of the key events, notable people and pioneering research - from the Victorian era to the information age.

 From the first generation to the modern age..